NCEAS/metacat/helm/README.md

 > 2. If you are considering **migrating an existing Metacat installation to Kubernetes**, note that ***before starting a migration, you must have a fully-functioning installation of Metacat version 2.19, running with PostgreSQL version 14.
 Migrating from other versions of Metacat and/or PostgreSQL is not supported.*** See [this checklist](./admin/MetacatQuickRef.md) for the necessary migration steps.
 >
 >
-> 3. If you are upgrading from a previous Helm Chart major version (e.g. from chart v1.2.0 to chart v.2.0.0), first check the [Metacat Release Notes](../RELEASE-NOTES.md) to see if this involves a change in the major version of the PostgreSQL application deployed by the included Bitnami PostgreSQL sub-chart.
-If it does, manual intervention may be required -- see the [Major Version Upgrades](#major-version-upgrades) section.
+> 3. If you are upgrading from a previous Helm Chart major version (e.g. from chart v1.2.0 to chart v.2.0.0), first check the [Metacat Release Notes](../RELEASE-NOTES.md) to determine whether you will need to take specific actions before or during the upgrade (for example, if there is a change in the major version of the underlying **PostgreSQL** application). -- see the [Major Version Upgrades](#major-version-upgrades) section.
 >
 >
-> 4. This deployment does not currently work on Apple Silicon machines (e.g. in Rancher Desktop), because the official Docker image for at least one of the dependencies (RabbitMQ) doesn't yet work in that environment.
+> 4. This chart assumes you have:
+>    - a pre-existing PostgreSQL database.
+We recommend CloudNative PG - see [Appendix 5](#appendix-5-initial-creation-of-a-postgresql-cluster-using-cloudnative-pg) to create a PostgreSQL cluster.
+>    - the RabbitMQ Cluster Operator installed on your Kubernetes cluster - see [Appendix 6](#appendix-6-the-rabbitmq-cluster-operator).

 ---